jwalton/rust-book-abridged/docs/ch13-functional-language-features.md

 });
 ```

 this wouldn't work.
-The problem here is that the closure takes ownership of `value` from the enclosing scope when it is created, then gives away ownership when it calls `push`.
+The problem here is that the closure takes ownership of `value` from the enclosing scope when it is created, then gives away ownership to `sort_operations` when it calls `push`.
 This means this closure only implements `FnOnce`.
-It can't be called a second time, since it won't be able to transfer ownership of `value`, since it doesn't own it anymore.

-If we changed this closure to increment a counter in the enclosing scope, this would fix the issue, as the closure could borrow the counter as a mutable reference, and would be `FnMut`.
+It can't be called a second time, since it won't be able to transfer ownership of `value` a second time.
+If we changed this closure to increment a counter in the enclosing scope instead of pushing a value onto a vector, this would fix the issue, as the closure could borrow the counter as a mutable reference, and would be `FnMut`.

 ## 13.2 - Processing a Series of Items with Iterators